5.4.1 Principal/CEO

 5.4.3 Trainer and assessor

 VET teachers, known as trainers and assessors, must meet national standards as outlined in the Standards for Registered Training Organisations (RTOs) 2015 (Cth).
-Trainers and assessors (and schools) must refer directly to the legislative requirements to ensure compliance as a trainer and assessor.
-School RTOs are responsible for establishing, verifying and monitoring that their trainers and assessors meet legislated requirements.
+Trainers and assessors must refer directly to the legislative requirements, and any nationally recognised training product requirements, to ensure compliance as a trainer and assessor.
+School RTOs are responsible for establishing, verifying and monitoring that their trainers and assessors meet requirements.

 These include, but are not limited to, the following key duties:

-- Create and maintain a current trainer and assessor profile, including maintaining currency and equivalent vocational competency to the relevant qualification.
+- Create and maintain a current trainer and assessor profile, including maintaining currency and equivalent vocational competency to the relevant nationally recognised training product.

 - Develop training and assessment strategies and practices.

-- Liaise with industry partnerships for advice about training and assessment strategy and practices to reflect current industry practices.
+- Liaise with industry representatives for advice about training and assessment strategy and practices to ensure alignment with current industry practices.

 - Develop assessment tools